|

 towards a "locked" state.
 During this transition from a low reset

-frequency to a higher operating frequency, the PLL output a few
+frequency to a higher operating frequency, the PLL outputs a few

-cycles that are higher then the final target frequency.
-The PLL
+cycles that are higher in frequency then the final target frequency.

 model may exhibit somewhat different behavior during this "locking"